shevkunov/Relevance-Based-Embeddings-Lightweight-Candidate-Retrieval/README.md

 # Relevance-Based-Embeddings-Lightweight-Candidate-Selection
-Relevance-Based Embeddings: Lightweight Candidate Selection via Heavy Ranker Calls
+Code and data for Relevance-Based Embeddings: Lightweight Candidate Selection via Heavy Ranker Calls (yet to be added)